On the generalized Friedrichs-Lee model with multiple discrete and continuous states: Application in analyzing the discrete state position under interactions

-We need also to look at the behavior of the dispersion integral like $F(E)=\int_a^\infty d\omega \frac{ |f(\omega)|^2}{E-\omega +i0}$.
-When $E<a$, it is a pure negative decreasing function.
-When $E>a$, the imaginary part is $-\pi |f(E)|^2$ which is purely negative for $E>a$ and the real part is the principal value integral in $F(E)$.
-The real part is negative and increasing with $E$ near the threshold and goes through zero point $E_0$ and reaches a positive maximum and then goes down towards zero when $E$ tends to infinity.
-See Fig.~\ref{fig:G1} for an example.
-Usually, the integrand includes a phase space factor $\rho(E)\propto \sqrt{E-a_1}$ which suppresses the integrand near the threshold $a$, which causes $E_0$ to be high.
-See Fig.~\ref{fig:G1} for the case with $|f(\omega)|^2=\sqrt{\omega-a_1} e^{-E/\Lambda}$.
-We can see that only when $E$ is going up near the $\Lambda$ which characterizes the inverse of the interaction range, $\mathrm{Re}F(E)$ becomes positive.
+We also need to examine the behavior of the dispersion integral defined as $G(E)=\int_a^\infty d\omega \frac{ |f(\omega)|^2}{E-\omega +i0}$.
+When $E<a$, the integral behaves as a purely negative decreasing function.
+For $E>a$, the imaginary part is $-\pi |f(E)|^2$, which is purely negative in this region.
+The real part corresponds to the principal value integral in $G(E)$.
+Near the threshold, the real part is negative and increasing with $E$, passing through zero point $\hat E$ and reaching a positive maximum, and then decreases back towards zero as $E$ approaches infinity.
+See Fig. \ref{fig:G1} for an example.
+Typically, the integrand includes a phase space factor $\rho(E)\propto \sqrt{E-a_1}$ which suppresses the integrand near the threshold $a$, which causes a higher value of $\hat E$.
+See Fig. \ref{fig:G1} for the case with $|f(\omega)|^2=\sqrt{\omega-a_1} e^{-E/\Lambda}$.
+We observe that $\mathrm{Re}G(E)$ becomes positive only when $E$ approaches $\Lambda$, which characterizes the inverse of the interaction range.
+If the energy range of interest is significantly smaller than $\Lambda$, then $\mathrm{Re} G(E)$ remains negative.
+We will primarily focus on this region below.

-First, let us look at the case when there are only two continuum, to see how turning on small coupling between the two continua changes the discrete spectrum of the coupled channel system.
-In this case, the $\mathbf M$ matrix becomes
+With this preparation, we can explore some interesting and instructive simple cases that are relevant to the phenomenological analysis of the spectrum.

-where $a_1$ and $a_2$ are the thresholds for the two channels with $a_1<a_2$.
-It is well known that when there is an attractive interaction in the single channel case there could be a bound state.
-This can be understood by looking at the $\mathbf M$ matrix when there is only one continuum, Since $G_1(E)<0$ for $E<a_1$, the zero point of this $M_{11}$ below the threshold $a_1$ can appear only when $v_{11}$ is negative, namely at $E_0$.
-When there is the second channel coupled with this channel, a simple result can be reached is that when $v_{22}=0$ and only the interaction between the two channels is left $v_{12}\neq 0$, the bound state will go deeper below the threshold.
-This can be proved by directly calculating the $\det \mathbf M$ matrix and obtaining
+First, we consider the cases with only continuum states. \begin{enumerate} \item In the presence of a single continuum and self interaction $v_{11}$, if $v_{11}$ is sufficiently negative (i.e. attractive), a bound state will emerge at $E_0<a_1$.